Roland-Jones leads Middlesex win at Glam

 Tom Helm soon trapped Timm van Gugten lbw for four and bowled last man Michael Hogan for three, to wrap up the game in less than an hour.

-Glamorgan are likely to make changes for their visit to Derby starting on Thursday, 28 April, while Middlesex host Leicestershire on the same date.
+Glamorgan are likely to make changes for their visit to Derby starting on Thursday, 28 April, with Australia's Neser doubtful because of a toe infection.
+Middlesex host Leicestershire on the same date.